J-1 (U.S. Exchange Visitor) Visa Information

 - Summer Work Travel

-Most of the programs allow participants to apply for a repeat visit though for some categories including Trainee, Professor and Research Scholar, Teacher, and Au Pair, this entails a requirement that applicants reside outside the United States for a period up to 24 months unless they are approved for a waiver.
+Most of the programs allow participants to apply for a repeat visit.
+However, for some categories including Trainee, Professor and Research Scholar, Teacher, and Au Pair, this requires applicants to reside outside the United States for a period up to 24 months unless they are approved for a waiver.

 Waiver Programs to Stay in the U.S.